RicaBenhossi/Alura-Learning/Git-GitHub/01-Git_Github/ClassNotes.md

   2. add the file(s) to stage area (git add)
   3. commit these changes (git commit)

+You can literally see how git works using https://git-school.github.io/visualizing-git/.
 ## Branches

 Git allows you to create branches to split the work you've to do.
 Usualy the main branch, that will contains all the consolidated changes is MASTER.